IbrahimBagalwa/rust-exercises/ManualMemoryMangement.md

 The stack has limited size annd the size is determine by the machine architecture, operating system,compiler and other factors.

 ## What us the heap

+It's a region of the process memory that is not automatically managed for us.

+- It has no size restrictions
+- It is accessible by any function, anywhere in the program
+- We have to always deallocate the memory that we have allocated on the heap